-Two of the best vacuum cleaner brands out there, Shark and Dyson are leading brands for a reason – and both produce some of the best and most innovative vacuum cleaners on the market.
+Two of the best vacuum cleaner brands out there, Shark vs Dyson which both are leading brands for a reason – and both produce some of the best and most innovative vacuum cleaners on the market.

 Each of the models I am looking at today is cordless, and as someone who always finds themselves tripping over cords and forever looking for a socket, they solve a whole load of issues for me.

-I have owned cordless vacuums in the past, with Dyson being my usual choice, but I also own a Shark steam cleaner – and it is one of the best cleaning tools I’ve ever bought.
+I have owned cordless vacuum cleaners in the past, with Dyson being my usual choice, but I also own a Shark steam cleaner – and it is one of the best cleaning tools I’ve ever bought.

 Shark vs Dyson; What you need to consider